haje01/wzdat/docs/foreword.rst

 That's where WzDat comes in handy.
 Once WzDat Python module & its compliant project are imported under the IPython notebook environment, It will pick out your target files with impressive speed even from hundreds of thounds of files.

+When you finished your analysis work in the IPython notebook, you can forwarding your outcome to WzDat Dashboard, from where your collegues share your work instantly with concise web interface.

 Docker Depedent
 ---------------